microsoft/Windows-driver-samples/sensors/ADXL345Acc/readme.md

 ---
 topic: sample
-description: Demonstrates how to write a UMDF v2 driver to control an ADXL345 accelerometer chip.
+description: "Demonstrates how to write a UMDF v2 driver to control an ADXL345 accelerometer chip."
 languages:
 - cpp
 products: